jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We are going.

 Newspapers.
 Textbooks.
 Whitepapers.
 Emails.
 People are writing about the network.
+People are using the network everyday from government, military, schools, now even some regular homes are online.

 Three more nodes connect.